Cadence Design Systems (NASDAQ:CDNS) Issues Q3 Earnings Guidance

-Cadence Design Systems (NASDAQ:CDNS) updated its third quarter earnings guidance on Monday.
+Cadence Design Systems (NASDAQ:CDNS) issued an update on its third quarter earnings guidance on Monday morning.
 The company provided EPS guidance of $0.59-0.61 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.63.
 The company issued revenue guidance of $630-650 million, compared to the consensus revenue estimate of $649.34 million.Cadence Design Systems also updated its FY 2020

 After-Hours guidance to 2.50-2.56 EPS.